Checklist: Mastectomy Without Reconstruction or With Reconstruction Using a Tissue Expander

 • Bring any important medical notes or results from tests done outside of MSK.
 (If your MSK care team already has them, you don’t need to bring them.)

-• Follow your healthcare provider’s instructions.
+• Follow your healthcare provider’s instructions for taking medicines.

 Showering